From Statistics Explained

 Methodology / Metadata

-- Statistics on foreign control of enterprises - all activities (ESMS metadata file - fats_esms)
+- Foreign controlled EU enterprises - inward FATS (ESMS metadata file - fats_esms)

 Source data for tables and figures (MS Excel)